Clones & Ports of Irem's R-Type

 Katakis / Denaris by Factor 5 is a solid R-Type clone converted in 1990 to Amiga from the C64 original of 1988.
 This is the kind of shoot 'em up where you wipe out hard-as-hell waves, yet get no power-up.
 And that is not a criticism.
 Just don't expect power-ups to get thrown about like confetti.

-Katakis programmed by Holger Schmidt; audio by Chris Hülsbeck.
+Amiga Katakis was programmed by Holger Schmidt and composed by Chris Hülsbeck.

 X-Out Amiga 1990

-Rainbow Arts' X-Out (1990) is a port of the Commodore 64 original of 1989 by Arc Developments.
-X-Out features customizable armadas and ships.
-It also runs at 50 FPS while shifting 50 objects and displaying 48 on-screen colors over 160 screens of graphics.
+Rainbow Arts' Amiga X-Out of 1990 is a port of the Commodore 64 original of 1989 by Arc Developments.
+Amiga X-Out features customizable armadas and ships and runs at 50 FPS while shifting 50 objects and displaying 48 colors.
+Amiga X-Out features 40 different aliens, 25 weapons and eight underwater levels 160 screens in length.

 Project Deep Star: The Ultimate Underwater War-Machine: